 Infection Control Measures

-Beginning in March, we implemented all recommended guidance from the CDC, the Centers for Medicare & Medicaid Services, and our state and local health departments to protect our residents and staff.
-Because we have taken this situation very seriously, our campus has:
+Since March 2020, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), Centers Medicare & Medicaid Services (CMS), and our state and local health departments.
+Because we have taken this situation very seriously, our campus continues to:

 - Monitor residents for symptoms of respiratory illness.

 - Provide face masks for residents to wear if they chose.

 - Encourage employees to monitor themselves for illness.
 If experiencing symptoms, to obtain a COVID-19 test, self-quarantine at home and/or seek medical care.